cloudmu/react-redux-starter-kit/README.md

 Note: `eject` is an advanced `create-react-app` tool.
 Read the [how-to](https://github.com/facebookincubator/create-react-app/blob/master/template/README.md) for details.

-## How Do I ... ?

-This project was ported to use [create-react-app](https://github.com/facebookincubator/create-react-app) for handling all assets.
-Many questions are answered in its [how-to](https://github.com/facebookincubator/create-react-app/blob/master/template/README.md).

 ## An API Server
 The text and scripts above describe the client-side code that is displayed in the web browser.
 They rely on the Webpack-provided development server that runs on port 3000.